SackofCodetatoes/journal/journal.md

 Something else I'd like to focus on is more JavaScript trivia, given that I am appling also applying for frontend / web / JavaScript positions.
 Mason recommended the typical google search to find questions and keep a log of my findings which I will include.
 Additonally should check the job boards that mason recommended.

+Mock with Mason
+- Be clear on my approach and envelop my work.

+Meeting with Adrian:
+- Get referrals from people
+- More clearbits
+- Referral first, then apply.
+Clearbit to get the referral and then apply through the referral system
+- Most of job search is networking and coding
+- Talk to more people, more events

+- 25 clearbits
+- event by this Friday, required selfie
+- 3 of which to be about combining passions, explicitly on
+- held accountable
+- Reflect on WePay challenge

+Given string of paranthesis and *, where * represents a wildcard, can be open or closed. determine if given string can be valid parenthesis.

+Clearbitting and networking Priority finance@appacademy.io

 ================================